crate/services-docs/docs/tutorials/edge/managed-kubernetes.rst

 Set up Edge region
 ''''''''''''''''''

-Now, go to the CrateDB Cloud Console and create a custom CrateDB Edge region.
+Now, go to the CrateDB Cloud Console and create a custom CrateDB Cloud on Kubernetes region.
 Follow the steps outlined :ref:`from the CrateDB sign up onwards <edge-signup>` to proceed.
 Run the script the CrateDB Cloud Console shows in the panel for the custom region you just created and install prerequisites as necessary.